alexpt2000/ChallengeFrontEnd/README.md

 ## Technology

-> For this project I will use various technologies, techniques and tools, such as:
+> For this project I used various technologies, techniques and tools, such as:

 ### IDE - Development environment
 - Visual Studio Code